-BACC produces theater through the expertise of resident Face Off Theatre Company.
-Face Off Theatre Company aims to present audiences with fresh and innovative pieces of drama, as well as, classic works that are inspirational, entertaining, and thought provoking.
-The theatre aims to create transcendent theatre art that explores the complexity and richness of the black experience and encourages cross cultural dialogue that illuminates and expands our understanding of the universal human experience.
+Black Arts and Cultural Center (BACC) produces theater through the expertise of the resident Face Off Theatre Company.
+Face Off Theatre Company aims to present audiences with fresh and innovative pieces of drama, as well as, classic works that are inspirational, entertaining, and thought-provoking.
+The theatre aims to create transcendent theatre art that explores the complexity and richness of the black experience and encourages cross-cultural dialogue that illuminates and expands our understanding of the universal human experience.

 In 2021, Discover Kalamazoo partnered with Artists of Color and Kalamazoo Public Schools to mentor a group of 4-6th graders in completing a mural designed by Dream Scene Placemaking.
 The mural is located Downtown Kalamazoo on South Street on the Epic Center parking garage.

 For more on local Black History, the Kalamazoo Public Library has a gathering of online resources here including the story of the Black Lives Matter street mural that was created in downtown Kalamazoo on June 19, 2020.